Uncertainties in the Estimation of Air Shower Observables from Monte Carlo Simulation of Radio Emission: Results

-For each shower in the reconstruction set, we compute a quantity denoted $\Delta^2$, that quantifies the deviation between the radio signals of the reference shower and those of each of the showers in the reconstruction set. $\Delta^2$ is defined as the quadratic sum of the differences between the peak of the filtered electric field induced by the reference shower, $|\vec{E}^{\text{ref}}|$, and the corresponding peak values $|\vec{E}|$ at each antenna in the 499 simulations in the reconstruction set \cite{CARVALHO201941}:
+For each shower in the reconstruction set, we compute a quantity denoted $\Delta^2$, that quantifies the deviation between the radio signals of the reference shower and those of each of the showers in the reconstruction set.
+To account for possible differences in the overall amplitude of the electric field, we introduce a scaling factor $f_{r}$, which is adjusted independently for each simulated shower in the reconstruction set in order to minimize the deviation. $\Delta^2$ is defined as the quadratic sum of the differences between the energy fluence of the electric field filtered between 30 and 80 MHz induced in the antennas of the reference shower, ${u}^{\,\text{ref}}_i$, and the scaled fluences $f_{r}^2 \cdot {u}_i$ at each antenna for each of the 499 showers in the reconstruction set~\cite{CARVALHO201941}:

 where the sum runs over all antennas in both the reference shower and in the showers of the reconstruction set.
+The energy fluence (in units of $\mathrm{eV/m^2}$) is defined as the sum over the time bins of the electric field trace of the total electric field squared $u=\epsilon_0 c \Delta t \sum_k \vert \vec{E}(t_k) \vert^2$, with $\epsilon_o$ the vacuum permittivity, $c$ the speed of light, and $\Delta t$ the size of the time bin \cite{PierreAuger:2023rgk}.
+The scaling factor $f_{r}$ is optimized for each shower in the reconstruction set to yield the minimum possible $\Delta^2$.
 A value of $\Delta^2$ is obtained for each of the 499 simulated showers (excluding the reference one).
-The electric field peaks are extracted from the Hilbert envelope of the simulated electric field, band-passed between 30 and 80 MHz.
 We identify the shower in the reconstruction set that yields the minimum $\Delta^2$ and take its $X_{\text{max}}$ as the reconstructed value, denoted $X^\text{rec}_{\text{max}}$.
 This procedure constitutes a largely simplified version of the $X_{\text{max}}$ reconstruction procedure introduced in~\cite{Buitink:2014eqa, CARVALHO201941}.

 To ensure an unbiased comparison, outliers in the $X_{\text{max}}$ distribution are excluded from the pool of showers randomly chosen to be reconstructed.
 This step prevents extreme cases from skewing the results and focuses the analysis on the bulk of the shower $X_\text{max}$ distribution.
-The simplicity of the method is intentional, ensuring that the comparison is not strongly affected by other sources of uncertainty such as model-dependent optimizations, fitting functions, or detector effects, and allowing for a more straightforward comparison between the CoREAS and ZHAireS simulation frameworks to isolate their impact on reconstruction.
+The simplicity of the method is intentional, ensuring that the comparison is not strongly affected by other sources of uncertainty such as model-dependent optimizations, fitting functions, or detector effects, and allowing for a more straightforward comparison between the CoREAS and ZHAireS simulation codes to isolate their impact on reconstruction.